 Grants

-The Foundation’s Small grants program has provided financial assistance for a wide variety of worthy projects that have benefited both domestic and wild animals.
-Assistance for projects is primarily dedicated to, but not limited to, the Helena area and surrounding communities.
-In projects involving wildlife, FFA has served as a partner with the appropriate state and/or federal agencies that establish policies and regulations related to wildlife.
+The Foundation For Animals (FFA) Small Grants Program ($1,000-$5,000) has provided financial assistance for a wide variety of worthy projects to benefit both domestic and wild animals.
+Assistance for larger projects is primarily dedicated to the Helena area.
+Regarding projects involving wildlife, FFA works with the appropriate State and/or Federal Agencies that establish policies and regulations related to wildlife.

 FFA SMALL GRANT AWARDS